- Oboe vs Clarinet Compared: What Are Their Differences? - June 6, 2022

-It can be very difficult to get a sound out of an oboe if you come into it with no experience playing a reed instrument, and that can discourage your practice before you can start playing actual music!
+It can be very difficult to get a sound out of an oboe if you come into it without experience playing a reed instrument, which can discourage your practice before you can start playing actual music!

 (For this reason, many school bands begin players on the clarinet and migrate them to the oboe after they’ve mastered a certain level of basic reed skill.
 Clarinets are also used in marching bands, while oboes are not, so you may be using one in the non-orchestral part of the year if your ensemble switches over.)

 Our favorite basic clarinet model is the Jean Paul USA CL-300 Student Clarinet.
-It’s an accessible price ($199.99) without compromising on quality, and you can find it here on Amazon.
+It’s an accessible price (around $199.99) without compromising on quality, and you can find it here on Amazon.

 Combining an elegant ebonite body with nickel keys, The Jean Paul USA CL-300 clarinet boasts beautiful design and sound while maintaining a low price point.